-The Board has established (i) Audit Committee, (ii) Remuneration Committee; and (iii) Nomination Committee, with defined terms of reference.
+The Board has established (i) the Audit Committee, (ii) the Remuneration Committee; and (iii) the Nomination Committee, with defined terms of reference.
 The terms of reference of the Board committees, which explain their respective roles and the authority delegated to them by the Board are available on the respective websites of the Company and the Stock Exchange.
 The Board committees are provided with sufficient resources to discharge their duties and, upon reasonable request, are able to seek independent professional advice and other assistance in appropriate circumstances, at the Company's expenses.

-Audit Committee (i)
+(i) Audit Committee

-The Company established the Audit Committee pursuant to a resolution of the Directors passed on 24 June 2014 in compliance with Rule 3.21 and Rule 3.22 of the Listing Rules.
-The primary duties of the audit committee are to make recommendation to the Board on the appointment and removal of external auditors, review the financial statements and material advice in respect of financial reporting, and oversee the internal control procedures of the Company.
-The audit committee currently consists of three members, namely Mr. Lo Chi Chiu, Mr. Cheung Kam Min Mickey and Dr. Yau Bun, all of whom are INEDs.
-Mr. Lo Chi Chiu, who has appropriate professional qualifications and experience in accounting matters, is the chairman of the audit committee.
+The Company established the Audit Committee pursuant to a resolution of the Directors passed on 24 June 2014 in compliance with Rules 3.21 and 3.22 of the Listing Rules.
+The primary duties of the Audit Committee are to make recommendation to the Board on the appointment and removal of external auditors, review the financial statements and material advice in respect of financial reporting, and oversee the internal control procedures of the Company.
+The Audit Committee currently consists of three members, namely Mr. Lo Chi Chiu, Mr. Cheung Kam Min Mickey and Dr. Yau Bun, all of whom are INEDs.
+Mr. Lo Chi Chiu, who has appropriate professional qualifications and experience in accounting matters, is the chairman of the Audit Committee.
 None of the members of the Audit Committee is a former partner of the existing external auditors of the Company.